zduvall/Whac-A-Mole/README.md

 Challenge yourself on easy mode or hard.
 Make sure to hit the moles and not the dirt!
 Try out the [live site](https://zduvall.github.io/Whac-A-Mole/)!

-Responsive design -- optimized to work in landscape on large screens and portrait on small screens.
+Responsive design: optimized to work in landscape on large screens and portrait on small screens.

 ![Welcome to Whac-A-Mole](https://whac-a-mole.s3-us-west-1.amazonaws.com/whac-a-mole-preview.png)